Trivandrum – Evergreen City of India

 A number of souvenir and gift item shops are located on the M. G. Road and the Connemara Market.
 The must-buys on a shoppers list are sandalwood items, brass statues, and oil lamps.
 Antique shops are also a place where you can find some excellent memorabilia.

 Trivandrum is the capital and one of the most beautiful cities in the south Indian state of Kerala.
 The city boasts of quality accommodation facilities in the form of hotels and resorts.
-Some of the best hotels in Trivandrum include Kovalam Ashok Beach Resort (5 star, situated at Kovalam just 15 km from railway station, 19 km from airport and 14 km from bus stand), Manaltheeram Beach Resort (3 star equivalent, situated at Chowara just 22 km from railway station, 21 km from airport and 21 km from bus stand), Coconut Bay Beach Resort (3 star, situated at Vizhinjam just 20 km from airport), Hotel Sea Face (3 star, situated at Kovalam just 15 km from railway station, 15 km from airport and 15 km from bus stand), Hotel Residency Tower (4 star, situated on Govt.
-Press Road just 2 km from railway station, 5 km from airport and 2 km from bus stand) and Hotel Pankaj (3 star, situated on M. G. Road just 1.5 km from railway station, 6 km from airport and 1.5 km from bus stand).
+Some of the best hotels in Trivandrum include Kovalam Ashok Beach Resort (5 stars, situated at Kovalam just 15 km from the railway station, 19 km from the airport and 14 km from bus stand), Manaltheeram Beach Resort (3-star equivalent, situated at Chowara just 22 km from the railway station, 21 km from the airport and 21 km from bus stand), Coconut Bay Beach Resort (3 stars, situated at Vizhinjam just 20 km from airport), Hotel Sea Face (3 stars, situated at Kovalam just 15 km from the railway station, 15 km from the airport and 15 km from bus stand), Hotel Residency Tower (4 stars, situated on Govt.
+Press Road just 2 km from the railway station, 5 km from the airport and 2 km from bus stand) and Hotel Pankaj (3 stars, situated on M. G. Road just 1.5 km from the railway station, 6 km from the airport and 1.5 km from bus stand).

 By Air: Trivandrum has an international airport connected to major cities across the world such as Colombo, Dubai, Kuwait, Mali, and Abudhabi.
 Indian Airlines connects the city with other cities in India with daily flights to and from Cochin, Delhi, Goa, Mumbai, and Chennai.
 A daily Indian Airlines flight departs from Delhi at 9:00 and arrives Trivandrum at 13:50.